Pylons/pyramid/docs/designdefense.rst

 plugpoints for its deployers will need to understand the ZCA or he will need to develop his own similar extensibility system.

+Ultimately, any argument about whether the extensibility features lent to applications by :mod:`repoze.bfg` are "good" or "bad" is somewhat pointless.
+You needn't take advantage of the extensibility features provided by a particular :mod:`repoze.bfg` application in order to affect a modification for a particular set of its deployments.
+You can ignore the application's extensibility plugpoints entirely, and instead use version control branching and merging to manage application deployment modifications instead, as if you were deploying an application written using any other web framework.

 Other Challenges
 ----------------